marrink-lab/MDVoxelSegmentation/README.rst

     #  the following line.
     #fig.show()

-*An atomistic example for DOPE lipids with the CHARMM force field*
+*An atomistic segmentation example for DOPE lipids with the CHARMM force field*

 .. code-block:: python